Farm & Cellar

 - 400 - 850 m | steep terraces

 - Primarily Guyot training system

 - Cooler than the rest of South Tyrol

 - Sufficient rainfall

-- The northern Alpine chain protects against cold air masses heavy with rain Frequent wind from the north (rapid drying of the grapes in wet weather)
+- Frequent wind from the north (quick drying of the grape zone in wet weather)

 - Large temperature differences between day & night (longer vegetation period)

 A healthy soil is the greatest treasure

 - Mixture of slate, gneiss, granite and gravelly, sandy moraine soils